 There are several residentially linked course sections of the First Year Foundations Courses, COR 110: The Global Experience and ENG 110: Writing, Argument & Inquiry for first-year students taught in or near the neighborhood.

-Matt Buckmaster, the Faculty Director of Danieley Center, lives in the neighborhood and supports the intellectual life of the neighborhood.
-Professor Buckmaster is the Assistant Dean of Global Education and Associate Professor of Music.
+Mark Einfield, the Faculty Director of Danieley Center, lives in the neighborhood and supports the intellectual life of the neighborhood.
+Professor Einfield is an Associate Professor of Education.

 There are two neighborhood faculty affiliates, Dr. Matt Wittstein (Asst.
 Professor of Exercise Science) and Dr. Ryan Johnson (Asst.
 Professor of Philosophy), who are each affiliated with the Danieley Flats and help students there make connections to faculty outside of the classroom and office hours.